Weekend Marketplace: Affiliate reach

-Currently due to the Xploration Station transition and Fox's O&Os and affiliates owned and/or operated by groups such as Tribune ceasing to carry Weekend Marketplace, the block's reach is unknown; however it previously aired until the 2014-15 season on 95% of Fox's stations, both owned-and-operated stations and affiliates.
+With the expansion of Fox's Saturday sports schedule, the purposeful obfuscation of its listings by Fox stations, along with affiliates scheduling expanded news and alternate programming rather than Weekend Marketplace, the block's current known reach is unknown; however it previously aired until the 2014-15 season on 95% of Fox's stations, both owned-and-operated stations and affiliates.
 Most, if not all, of the stations that declined to carry 4Kids TV – such as Miami affiliate WSVN and Detroit owned-and-operated station WJBK – have similarly declined Weekend Marketplace (two of the exceptions are Cleveland affiliate WJW and O&O KTBC in Austin, which aired the infomercial block after having declined the network's children's block under its Fox Kids, Fox Box and 4Kids TV iterations for many years).

-However, it does not appear that all of the non-Fox stations that picked up 4Kids TV in such markets have continued with the infomercial block (Detroit independent station WMYD airs the block, however CW affiliate KASW in Phoenix, MyNetworkTV affiliate WBFS-TV in Miami, and independent stations WMLW-TV in Milwaukee and WBNX-TV in Cleveland – in that case, tracing back to its pre-2013 existence as a low-power station – declined to carry it).
-It is unclear whether or not, since the infomercial buyers pay the network for national network reach on Weekend Marketplace, the Fox affiliates that refuse to carry the block have to compensate Fox and/or the infomercial buyers for the lack of broadcast coverage in that market.
+However, it does not appear that all of the non-Fox stations that picked up 4Kids TV in such markets have continued with the infomercial block (Detroit CW affiliate WMYD airs the block, while independent stations, including KASW in Phoenix, WBFS-TV in Miami, WMLW-TV in Milwaukee and WBNX-TV in Cleveland declined to carry it).
+It is unclear whether or not, since the infomercial buyers pay the network for national network reach on Weekend Marketplace, the Fox affiliates that refuse to carry the block have to compensate Fox and/or the infomercial buyers for the lack of broadcast coverage in that market, or in reverse, the buyers are discounted off the rates for non-carrying stations.

 Sinclair-operated/Deerfield Media-owned KMYS in San Antonio, which switched from MyNetworkTV to The CW in September 2010, continues to carry the block in lieu of Fox-affiliated sister station KABB and instead airs The CW's brokered E/I block, One Magnificent Morning (programmed by Litton Entertainment), during overnight periods inaccessible to most children.
 Likewise, One Magnificent Morning's predecessor, Vortexx (programmed by Saban Brands, which acquired most of 4Kids's program library in 2012), was programmed in the same fashion prior to its discontinuance by The CW in September 2014 (KMYS already carries three hours of E/I programming purchased from syndication, allowing it to meet the regulations).
 In both instances, this is likely because the station was unable to revoke the deal to carry Weekend Marketplace.
-In October 2021, KMYS's main-channel schedule moved to sister station WOAI-TV as a subchannel as part of Sinclair consolidating affiliations on directly-owned stations, with KMYS-DT1 becoming an automated affiliate of Dabl.
+In October 2021, KMYS's main-channel schedule moved to sister station WOAI-TV as a subchannel as part of Sinclair consolidating affiliations on directly owned stations, with KMYS-DT1 becoming an automated affiliate of Dabl.
 It continues to air in the same scheduling on WOAI-DT2.